Mount Rainier National Park Photo © Dave Turner

 So read the headlines of a Seattle newspaper on July 17, 1897, igniting dreams of easy riches in the minds of thousands as word of a rich gold strike in remote northwestern Canada spreads by telegraph across the globe.
 The Seattle unit of the Klondike Gold Rush National Historical Park preserves the story of the subsequent stampede to the Yukon gold fields and Seattle's crucial role in this event.

-These mountains are calling for you.
 Less than three hours from Seattle, an alpine landscape beckons.
-Discover communities of life adapted to persistent moisture in the west and recurrent fire in the east — all sensitive to climate change.
+Discover communities of life adapted to moisture in the west and recurring fire in the east.
 Explore jagged peaks crowned by more than 300 glaciers.
-Contemplate waterfalls cascading into deep valleys.
+Listen to cascading waters in forested valleys.
+Witness a landscape sensitive to the Earth's changing climate.
 Help steward the ecological heart of the Cascades.

 In 1941 the Grand Coulee Dam was built on the Columbia River as part of the Columbia River Basin project, creating a 130-mile long lake.
 Named for President Franklin D. Roosevelt, Lake Roosevelt National Recreation Area provides opportunities for boating, fishing, swimming, camping, canoeing, hunting and visiting historic Fort Spokane and St. Paul's Mission.